 change the rhythm to normal.
 If these methods don’t work, electrical cardioversion

-You may need an emergency electrical cardioversion right away if you have severe symptoms
+You may need an electrical cardioversion soon if you have severe symptoms from your

 Although most people have a successful electrical cardioversion, it does have certain